-Britannia, classically robed and helmeted, standing facing right, holding a modest laurel wreath crown in her extended left hand and supporting a trident by her right side with her right arm and hand.
+A circular bronze plaque (120 mm diameter).
+It features Britannia, classically robed and helmeted, standing facing right, holding a modest laurel wreath crown in her extended left hand and supporting a trident by her right side with her right arm and hand.
 In the foreground a male lion stands facing right; the animal was originally described as 'striding forward in a menacing attitude' which may explain its unusually low profile.
-Above the lion's head is a rectangular panel containing the name of the deceased, DANIEL BURNS.
+Above the lion's head is a rectangular panel containing the name of the deceased, GEORGE JERRARD GREENSHIELDS.
 To the right of Britannia's head and by the side of her right arm is a small dolphin, a reference to British sea-power.
 At the lower right edge is a branch of oak leaves and acorns.
-Around the edge, HE+DIED+FOR+FREEDOM+ +AND+HONOUR.
+Around the edge, HE + DIED + FOR + FREEDOM + + AND + HONOUR.
 In exergue, in symbolic confrontation, a lion pounces on an eagle: a reference to the desired destruction of the Central Powers.
-E Carter Preston's initials were embossed above the lion's right forepaw and the number "20" (possibly a Ministry of Munitions factory number) is impressed by the animal's right rear paw.
+E Carter Preston's initials, ECRP, were embossed above the lion's right forepaw.

 Memorial plaques of this sort were devised by the British government during World War I to commemorate the fallen and boost lagging morale.
 In 1916 a committee was established by Secretary of State for War, David Lloyd George, to consider what form the memorial should take for those who died 'on active service'.
 The Committee included two peers, six Members of Parliament, and representatives for the Dominions, the India Office, the Colonial Office and the Admiralty.
 A specialist sub-committee assisted with artistic and technical detail, and included the directors of the National Gallery and the Victoria and Albert Museum, and the Keeper of the Department of Coins and Medals at the British Museum.